-Richard Travers Smith, one of the outspoken high church figures of the day, expressed the fear that the Church of Ireland might become “a church of half assertions and diluted doctrines.”
+Richard Travers Smith, one of the outspoken high church figures of the day, expressed his fears that the Church of Ireland might become “a church of half assertions and diluted doctrines.”

 But Trench’s fears of “instant death,” Salmon’s fears of becoming “a local sect,” Travers Smith’s fear of doctrinal dilution, and Alexander’s premonition of the crash of this great building were never realised.
 The Church of Ireland survived, and in the 140 years since disestablishment, the church has not broken intro schismatic factions, as many feared, nor have we broken communion with the Church of England or other parts of the Anglican Communion.